 - Your Age

-- Your abilities in the two official languages of Canada; English and French
+- Your abilities in the two official languages of Canada, English and French

 - Your adaptability in the new environment of Canada

 We can review your matter and then assess your level in each of these areas.
 The higher the level, the more you will score.
 You need to score at least 67 (out of 100) to be eligible for the Federal Skilled Worker program.
-There are also some other things that may help you increase your score such as skills and abilities of your spouse, your relatives in Canada etc.
+There are also some other things that may help you increase your score, such as the skills and abilities of your spouse, your relatives in Canada etc.

 Benefits of Retaining the Firm

 The biggest benefit of referring your case to an immigration consultant is that the person can help you score more in the self-assessment.
 How is this possible?
 There are many things that you may not be able to identify yourselves.
 Moreover, there are some other factors too, which can add to your score.
-Only an experienced immigration consultant can give you proper insight into how you can reach that 67 benchmark.
-If you think that you are a bit low on your scores, it's important that you take advice from a Canadian immigration consultant without any further delay.
+Only an experienced immigration consultant can give you proper insight into how you can reach that 67 benchmarks.
+If you think that you are a bit low on your scores, it’s important that you take advice from a Canadian immigration consultant without any further delay.